lalicia/hey-heyU/README.md

 The MVP for the app was to be able to notify a user on a desktop browser.
 I investigated methods of doing this as I had no prior knowledge and wasn't sure whether or not a library would be required, but during my research I discovered the [Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API).

-I discovered a lot of things during to build process that I hadn't been previously aware of - from the initial stumbling block of how to navigate from a select option in a dropdown (because <a> tags can't be used, which also rendered React Link unusable), to the more problematic issue of setInterval being throttled in an inactive tab.
+I discovered a lot of things during to build process that I hadn't been previously aware of - from the initial stumbling block of how to navigate from a select option in a dropdown (because anchor tags can't be used, which also rendered React Link unusable), to the more problematic issue of setInterval being throttled in an inactive tab.

 The app is meant to be a quick thing to use, and in effect a set-and-forget, so being able to provide timely notifications when the user was focussed elsewhere was essential.